oneminch/Notes/TypeScript.md

 > [!note]
 > Enums can be rewritten using union types.

 ##### Intersection Types

-- Types can be 'extended' from other types or interfaces using an intersection operator (`&`).
+- Types can be 'extended' from other types or interfaces using an intersection (`&`) operator.

 ```ts
 type User = { name: string }